ColinBD/LED_climbing_wall/README.md

 New, working scripts are:
 - led_test.py - cycles through red, green, blue for each pixel so you can check they are all working properly
 - create_mapping.py - use this to create the mapper dictionary needed for set_route.py.
 This assumes you have labelled the holds on your wall (I recommend using a grid system with letters on the X axis and numbers on the Y axis, but this is not essential), and an LED is placed below each hold.
 The script will step through the LED string and ask you which hold you see lit up.
 You input the label for each hold e.g. 'a6' or 'none' and once all LEDs have been illuminated the mapper dictionary is printed to screen which you should copy and paste into set_route.py, replacing the default mapper dictionary.
+- setup_database.py - creates an SQLite database table ready for the other scripts to write to and read from.

 The following scripts are being worked on and are not fully functional:
 - set_route.py - will let you turn pixels on/off, set their color, add a climbing grade and save the route to a database.
 Currently, LEDs can be set but not saved to the database.